Tag Archives: Texas

 Tougher Than Tom’s Mosquito TNT review

 I tested the Mosquito TNT in my Pennsylvania yard and have concluded that they do not control mosquitoes.
-Moreover, they kill a considerable number of non-target organisms, including pollinators, and provide a habitat for developing flies that feed on the decaying carcasses of previous victims.
+Moreover, they kill a considerable number of non-target organisms, including pollinators, and provide an ideal habitat for fly larvae that feed on the decaying carcasses of previous victims.
 My full review is below.
-I include instructions for reporting the product to federal and state regulators, plus tips on how to get your money back if the company refuses to honor its refund policy.
+I also include tips on getting your money back when the company refuses to honor its 100% guarantee.

 Marketing claims